 - Teaching Arrangements

-- This paper is taught through seminars and online through Blackboard.
+This paper is taught through on-campus workshops, online seminars and through Blackboard.

 - Readings will be made available through Blackboard.